annagarbier/dorkshop_nlp/installations.md

 ## <span id="#00">Install python3</span>

-If on Mac, open terminal Terminal application, and run:
+If on Mac, open Terminal application, and run:

 ```bash
 # Install